Ethan-Castro/hackprinceton-repo/CEREBRAS_SETUP.md

    - **cerebras/qwen-3-coder-480b** - Specialized for coding
    - And 4 more models...

-4. Start chatting to verify the integration works
+4. Start chatting to verify the integration works.
+Cerebras traffic will go directly to the Cerebras API.

 ## Model Capabilities

 All Cerebras models support:

-- ✅ Object Generation
+- ✅ Object generation
-- ✅ Tool Usage
+- ✅ Reasoning (for thinking models)
-- ✅ Tool Streaming
+- ✅ Markdown-formatted responses
+- ❌ Tool usage (disabled due to Cerebras API limitations with tool payloads)
-- ❌ Image Input (not supported)
+- ❌ Image input

 ## Notes